Professor of Clarinet | University of Houston

-Belorussian-born American conductor, saxophonist, and clarinetist Yevgeny Dokshansky has appeared as soloist, chamber musician, and conductor throughout Europe, North America, Central America, and the Caribbean.
+Praised by BBC Music Magazine as "Highly Engaging" Belorussian-born American clarinetist, saxophonist, and conductor Yevgeny Dokshansky has appeared throughout Europe, North America, Central America, and the Caribbean.
 He is a 1st prize-winner at the Minsk Jazz Competition, 3rd prize-winner at the 2nd International Music of Hope Competition, special prize-winner at the 5th Aginski International Competition of Chamber Music, and two-time Baird Concerto Competition winner on both clarinet and saxophone.
 Deeply committed to chamber music, he founded the Chicago Q Ensemble, Martin & Dokshansky Duo, Alito Quintet, and has performed as tenor saxophonist from 2004 to 2006 with the Amherst Saxophone Quartet.

-Yevgeny has appeared on such stages as Carnegie Hall Stern Auditorium and Symphony Center Orchestra Hall in Chicago and had the privilege of performing under the batons of Roberto Abbado, David Robertson, Michael Stern, Vladimir Lande, and Leonard Slatkin among others.
+Yevgeny has appeared on such stages as Carnegie Hall Stern Auditorium and Symphony Center Orchestra Hall in Chicago and had the privilege of performing under the batons of Roberto Abbado, David Robertson, Robert Spano, Michael Stern, Vladimir Lande, and Leonard Slatkin among others.
 He holds degrees from State University of New York at Buffalo, Indiana University Jacobs School of Music, and DePaul University School of Music.
 His principal teachers include Edward Yadzinski, Eli Eban, Howard Klug, Eric Hoeprich, Larry Combs, Magnus Martensson, and Cliff Colnot.

 "Yevgeny Dokshansky is a superb clarinetist and saxophonist and a naturally gifted conductor"